monoclear-ai/monoclear-web/README.md

 npm run testrun-dev
 ```

-## How to run Message Notification Server
+## How to run Message Notification Server Separately

 Currently only integrated with leaderboard.